-- The sequential, comprehensive physical education curriculum shall provide students with opportunities to learn and practice, developmentally appropriate knowledge, attitudes, and skills necessary to engage in lifelong, healthenhancing physical activity. - 2.
+- 1. The sequential, comprehensive physical education curriculum shall provide students with opportunities to learn and practice, developmentally appropriate knowledge, attitudes, and skills necessary to engage in lifelong, health enhancing physical activity. - 2.
 Physical education classes shall provide students with opportunities to learn and practice, developmentally appropriate knowledge, attitudes, and skills necessary to engage in lifelong, health-enhancing physical activity.

 - 3. The physical education curriculum shall expose students to the importance of remaining physically active for life. - 4.
 Planned instruction in physical education shall meet the needs of all students and shall be presented in an environment free of embarrassment and humiliation. - C. With regard to other school-based activities - 1.
 The school shall provide an attractive clean environment in which the students eat. - 2.
-The schools may use environmentally friendly practices, such as the use of non-disposable tableware and dishes. - Schools in our system shall utilize electronic identification and payment systems to protect the privacy of individual students. - D. With regard to nutrition promotion, the Corporation shall: - 1.
-Encourage students to increase their consumption of healthful foods during the school day and decrease their consumption of processed foods and sugar-sweetened beverages; - 2.
-Create an environment that reinforces the development of healthy eating habits, including offering the following healthy foods: - Free drinking water shall be available to students during designated meal times and may be available throughout the school day. - A variety of fresh produce to include those prepared without added fats, sugars, refined sugars, and sodium - A variety of vegetables daily to include specific subgroups as defined by dark green, red/orange, legumes, and starchy - Whole grain products.
-Half of all grains need to be whole grain-rich - Fluid milk that is fat-free (unflavored and flavored) and low fat (unflavored) - Meals designed to meet specific calorie ranges for age/grade groups - 3.
+The schools may use environmentally friendly practices, such as the use of non-disposable tableware and dishes. - Schools in our system shall utilize electronic identification and payment systems to protect the privacy of individual students. - D. With regard to nutrition promotion, the Corporation shall: - Encourage students to increase their consumption of healthful foods during the school day and decrease their consumption of processed foods and sugar-sweetened beverages; - 2.
+Create an environment that reinforces the development of healthy eating habits, including offering the following healthy foods: - a.
+Free drinking water shall be available to students during designated meal times and may be available throughout the school day. - b.
+A variety of fresh produce to include those prepared without added fats, sugars, refined sugars, and sodium - A variety of vegetables daily to include specific subgroups as defined by dark green, red/orange, legumes, and starchy - d.
+Whole grain products will meet the requirements as set forth by the USDA.
+Half of all grains need to be whole grain rich - e.
+Fluid milk that is fat-free (unflavored and flavored) and low fat (unflavored) - f.
+Meals designed to meet specific calorie ranges for age/grade groups - 3.
 Eliminate trans-fat from school meals; - 4.
 Require students to select a fruit or vegetables as part of a complete reimbursable meal; - 5.
 A wide variety of alternative rewards can be used to provide positive reinforcement for children's behavior and academic performance.
 Rewarding children in the classroom with candy and sweets will be discouraged;

-Furthermore, with the objectives of enhancing student health and well being, and reducing childhood obesity, the following quidelines are established:
+Furthermore, with the objectives of enhancing student health and well being, and reducing childhood obesity, the following guidelines are established: